-Jerome Wilson is a partner and member of the Corporate department in Appleby´s Bermuda office.
-His practice includes the representation of lenders, borrowers and equity sponsors in bespoke cross jurisdictional transactions and other general matters, with specialities in public companies, telecommunications and asset-based acquisition and working capital financing.
+Jerome Wilson is a partner in the Corporate department of Appleby´s Bermuda office and leads the Technology and Innovation practice in Bermuda.
+His practice includes, but is not limited to, comprehensive advice in connection with all aspects of carrying on digital asset business in Bermuda, advising on complex shipping matters, ship financing, representation of lenders, borrowers and equity sponsors in bespoke cross jurisdictional transactions and other general matters, with specialties in public companies, telecommunications and asset-based acquisition and working capital financing.

-Jerome is a member of the Bermuda Bar.
+Jerome is a member of the Bermuda Bar Association.

 - Public Access to Information: A Review – The Royal Gazette, Legally Speaking – April 2019